-QUARTER 1: Forms of Government
+QUARTER 1: Forms of Government and Early American History

 - 1. What is government?
 What should the central aim of a government be? - 2.
 The ideal form of government, as derived from the purpose of government - 3.
-Democracy vs other forms of government - 4.
-Debate #1
+Democracy vs other forms of government and the influences on the writers of the Constitution - 4.
+Tests and brief papers over readings